What Business Challenges Does the Cloud Solve?

 Time-to-Market Challenges

 Organizations can enable newer applications in less time and pay based on an annual subscription model by adopting already-developed SaaS offerings from vendors like Microsoft, SAP, Oracle, and Apple.
-The cloud providers also helped organizations overcome an ongoing challenge with a need for more security patches applied promptly.
+The cloud providers also helped organizations overcome an ongoing challenge: the need for more security patches to be applied promptly.

 Let Us Help You Achieve Your Career Goals